mylo-eb/Sentiment_analysis/README.md

 We use and compare various different methods for sentiment analysis on tweets collected from Twitter with tweepy tweepy which is a python library for accessing the Twitter API.
 The dataset is a combined csv file.

 ## Requirements
-There are some general library requirements for the project and some which are specific to individual methods.
-The general requirements are as follows.
+There are some general library requirements as follows.

 - numpy
 - scikit-learn